all Zweiradler Tours

 Ortlieb Dry Bag PD350

 59 liter pack sack, waterproof, just a big bag with opening at the narrow end.
-I use it mainly as a bag for the tent as it is probably also rather little suitable for a lot of odds and ends or things that you have to get during the ride.
+I use it mainly as a bag for the tent, for which it is perfect, but it would be rather little suitable for a lot of odds and ends or things that you have to get during the ride.

 481 g